Azure/azure-sdk-for-go/documentation/go-mgmt-sdk-release-guideline.md

       - RP name: service name, should be the same as one in the spec repo, e.g. apimanagement
       - package name: release package name, e.g. armapimanagement
       - path to tspconfig.yaml: Path to the TSP config file of target RP in at local. e.g. D:\Azure\azure -rest-api-specs\specification\azurefleet\AzureFleet.Management\tspconfig.yaml
+      - before running the command to generate code, you should make sure that there is `readme.go.md` under path `specification/xxxx/resource-manager` or there is node `"@azure-tools/typespec-go"` config in `tspconfig.yaml` file,[referenced from](https://github.com/Azure/azure-rest-api-specs/blob/main/specification/liftrneon/Neon.Postgres.Management/tspconfig.yaml)
     - b)	If the issue doesn’t have the `TypeSpec`label, update the commit id and the tag in the autorest.md with the one in the release request, like:
         ```go
             azure-arm: true